splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 APM uses Splunk Observability Cloud metrics to calculate usage for traces-analyzed-per-minute (TAPM) and host subscription plans.
 Limits for host subscription plans are based on the number of hosts and containers sending data to APM.
 Limits for TAPM subscription plans are based on the number of traces you send to APM per minute.

 APM provides a value for each usage metric the system collects for each subscription usage period.
-The billed value is the average per-minute usage throughout the usage period.
 Use the charts on the APM Subscription Usage page that plot these metrics so you can monitor the billed value for each metric.

 See the following sections for more information about how APM calculates usage for each subscription plan type.
 To confirm the plan for your organization, view the :guilabel:`Subscription` panel on the Subscription Usage page.